lightCruiser007/ct2foam/README.md

-# ct2foam -- Convert Cantera based thermophysical data To OpenFoam format
+# ct2foam -- Convert Cantera based thermophysical *and reaction(s)* data To OpenFoam format
 ct2foam enables user to generate OpenFoam dictionary entries for NASA-polynomials, Sutherland and other transport models required in <code>thermophysicalProperties</code> file.
 This python package utilises [Cantera](https://cantera.org/) to generate such entries for all species in a given chemical mechanism or for gaseous mixtures defined by the user.
 With the general functions provided in this package, it is also possible to create NASA-polynomial, Sutherland and other polynomial type fits for thermophysical data based on experiments.

 Furthermore, this package supports the users of [DLBFoam](https://github.com/Aalto-CFD/DLBFoam) and [pyJac](https://github.com/SLACKHA/pyJac) by introducing an automated pyjac2foam script which builds a compilation environment for pyjac routines as well as utilises ct2foam to generate consistent thermodynamics dictionaries with pyJac.
 See pyjac2foam module instructions below for further information.